algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 <summary>2.
 Conventions</summary>

-## 2. Conventions.
+## 2. Conventions

-### 2.1 Naming conventions.
+### 2.1 Naming conventions

 All details about our naming conventions and coding rules can be found in the [naming convention and rules document.](/documents/technical/naming_conventions_and_rules.md)

-### 2.2 GitHub organization.
+### 2.2 GitHub organization

 - Each pull request must include labels, the associated project, the designated milestone, and at least two reviewers.
 - Each issue must include labels, the associated project, the designated milestone, and an assigned team member.
 - The working version should be merged into the `main` branch.
-- Direct pushes to the main branch are not permitted. - Team members must submit a pull request to merge their changes into the `main` branch.
+- Direct pushes to the main branch are not permitted.
+- Team members must submit a pull request to merge their changes into the `main` branch.
 - Only tested, functional code that has passed Quality Assurance (QA) should be pushed.

-### 2.3 Folder Structure.
+### 2.3 Folder Structure

 A well-organized folder structure is essential for ensuring clear understanding of all file locations.